douglasteeple/RoboND-Perception-Project/README.md

         		except rospy.ServiceException, e:
 				print "Service call failed: %s" % e
 ```
-14. I placed all the objects from the pick list in their respective dropoff box to complete the challenge!
+14. I placed all the objects from the pick list in their respective dropoff box to complete the challenge.
-15. Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!
+15. I load up the `challenge.world` scenario to get the perception pipeline working there.

 ### Recognition Pipeline